IBM/openshift-secure-external-connections-mongodb-enterprise/README.md

 ## 1. Complete the previous tutorial "Secure MongoDB Enterprise on Red Hat OpenShift"

-The previous tutorial will walk you through installing the MongoDB Enterprise operator and deploy MongoDB resources.
-The tutorial also walks you through securing the MongoDB with authentication and encryption.
+Complete the steps outlined in the [Secure MongoDB Enterprise on Red Hat OpenShift](https://developer.ibm.com/tutorials/secure-mongo-db-enterprise-on-red-hat-openshift) tutorial to install the MongoDB Enterprise operator, deploy MongoDB resources, and secure the MongoDB database with authentication and encryption.

 ## 2. Expose MongoDB replicas through NodePort

-Now that you have the MongoDB repica set ready, you can expose its replicas through NodePort.
+Now that you have the MongoDB replica set ready<!--EM: is this done in the first tutorial?-->, you can expose its replicas through NodePort.
 You can do this in the command line:

 ```
 oc expose pod/example-mongo-0 --type="NodePort" --port 27017